 2019 Student Workshop on Systems and Cloud - overview

-The 2019 IBM Research Student Workshop on Systems and Cloud will be held on Tuesday, November 19th, 2019 at IBM Research - Almaden.
+The 2019 IBM Research Student Workshop on Systems and Cloud was held on Tuesday, November 19th, 2019 at IBM Research - Almaden.

 The goal of the student workshop is to bring together the next generation of researchers from local universities and IBM Research to collectively discuss the imminent challenges and solutions in the area of cloud and systems.
 Both students and IBM staff will present their research work in the form of talks, which will be followed by joint discussions.